elimuinformatics/incident-response-docs/docs/after/post_mortem_process.md

 ---
 cover: assets/img/covers/post-mortem_process.png
-description: For every major incident (SEV-2/1), we need to follow up with a post-mortem.
+description: For every major incident (P1 or P2), we need to follow up with a post-mortem.
 A blame-free, detailed description, of exactly what went wrong in order to cause the incident, along with a list of steps to take in order to prevent a similar incident from occurring again in the future.
 ---
 ![Post-Mortem](../assets/img/headers/pagerduty_post_mortem.jpg)

-For every major incident (SEV-2/1), we need to follow up with a post-mortem.
+For every major incident (P1 or P2), we need to follow up with a post-mortem.
 A blame-free, detailed description, of exactly what went wrong in order to cause the incident, along with a list of steps to take in order to prevent a similar incident from occurring again in the future.
 The incident response process itself should also be included.

 !!! warning "Don't Neglect the Post-Mortem"
     Don't make the mistake of neglecting a post-mortem after an incident.
 Without a post-mortem you fail to recognize what you're doing right, where you could improve, and most importantly, how to avoid making the same exact mistakes next time around.
 A well-designed, blameless post-mortem allows teams to continuously learn, and serves as a way to iteratively improve your infrastructure and incident response process.